FusionAuth/fusionauth-site/site/_posts/2020-06-29-django-and-oauth.md

 ## Where next?

 That's the basics of our Django app done.
 The app stores sensitive information such as users' names (from Gmail) and birthdates (that they enter in our app), but delegates all responsibility for safeguarding and validating this information to FusionAuth.
-[Here's the code if you want to review it.](https://github.com/fusionauth/fusionauth-example-python-django).
+[Here's the code if you want to review it](https://github.com/fusionauth/fusionauth-example-python-django).

 Of course, you would need to add more interesting features to this app for it to be useful.
 But any operation storing private information can follow a similar pattern.
 You could make the app useful by allowing people to store more information, such as journal entries.
 Or you could allow them to store people's names along with birthdays, and remind them to send good wishes the day before someone's birthday.
 You could create multiple tenants to further encapsulate application data.
 The possibilities are endless.

 For a production set up, you would also need to do a bit more work in making sure FusionAuth was really safe.
-In our example, we used the default password provided with Docker for our database, left debug mode on, and ran FusionAuth locally, cohosted with our Django application.
-For a safer set up, you would run FusionAuth on its own infrastructure, physically separate from the Django app, and take more care around production configuration and deployment, but FusionAuth gives you all of the tools to do this easily.
+In our example, we used the default password provided with Docker for our database, left debug mode on, and ran FusionAuth locally, co-hosted with our Django application.
+For a safer setup, you would run FusionAuth on its own infrastructure, physically separate from the Django app, and take more care around production configuration and deployment, but FusionAuth gives you all of the tools to do this easily.